Influence of Stanley Kubrick: Influence

 Many filmmakers imitate Kubrick's inventive and unique use of camera movement and framing.
 For example, several of Jonathan Glazer's music videos contain visual references to Kubrick.
 The Coen Brothers' Barton Fink, in which the hotel itself seems malevolent, contains a hotel hallway Steadicam shot as an homage to The Shining.
 The storytelling style of their Hudsucker Proxy was influenced by Dr. Strangelove.
 Director Tim Burton has included a few visual homages to Kubrick in his work, notably using actual footage from 2001: A Space Odyssey in Charlie and the Chocolate Factory, and modeling the look of Tweedledee and Tweedledum in his version of Alice in Wonderland on the Grady girls in The Shining.
 Film critic Roger Ebert also noted that Burton's Mars Attacks! was partially inspired by Dr. Strangelove.
 The video for The Killers' song "Bones" that Burton directed includes clips from Kubrick's Lolita, as well as other films from the general era.
 Satyajit Ray, an Indian film director and screenwriter, greatly admired the works of Stanley Kubrick, calling him a great technician.
 In his words: 'I am fascinated by what he does all the time because he is a superb technician, not that his subject matter greatly appealed to me.'

 Kubrick's influence on Todd Field was perhaps the most direct.
 After acting in Kubrick's Eyes Wide Shut, Field immediately went on to make In the Bedroom.
-William Arnold, in reviewing the film, wrote: